juliajuju93/Self-Service-Facility-Ticket-System/README.md

 ```
 ![CreateTable](https://github.com/juliajuju93/Self-Service-Facility-Ticket-System/blob/main/pictures/createtable.gif)

-Next you will add rows to your database, so you will have content in your database.
+Next, you will add rows to your database, so you will have some sample content in your database.
 Run the following query for this:
 ```
 INSERT INTO [dbo].[facilityrequests]